Chiang Kai-shek: Establishing the Kuomintang's position

 Sun regained control of Guangdong in early 1923, again with the help of mercenaries from Yunnan and of the Comintern.
 Undertaking a reform of the KMT, he established a revolutionary government aimed at unifying China under the KMT.
 That same year Sun sent Chiang to Moscow, where he spent three months studying the Soviet political and military system.
 There Chiang met Leon Trotsky and other Soviet leaders, but quickly came to the conclusion that the Russian model of government was not suitable for China.
-Chiang later sent his eldest son, Chiang Ching-kuo, to study in Russia.
-After his father's split from the First United Front in 1927, Ching-kuo was retained there, as a hostage until 1937.
+Chiang later sent his eldest son, Chiang Ching-kuo, to study in the Soviet Union.
+After his father's split from the First United Front in 1927, Ching-kuo was retained there as a hostage until 1937.
 Chiang wrote in his diary, "It is not worth it to sacrifice the interest of the country for the sake of my son."

 In the West and in the Soviet Union, Chiang Kai-shek was known as the "Red General".
-Movie theaters in the Soviet Union showed newsreels and clips of Chiang.
-At Moscow, Sun Yat-sen University portraits of Chiang were hung on the walls; and, in the Soviet May Day parades that year, Chiang's portrait was to be carried along with the portraits of Karl Marx, Vladimir Lenin, Joseph Stalin, and other Communist leaders.
+At Sun Yat-sen University in Moscow, portraits of Chiang were hung on the walls; and, in the Soviet May Day parades that year, Chiang's portrait was to be carried along with the portraits of Karl Marx, Vladimir Lenin, Joseph Stalin, and other Communist leaders.
 The United States consulate and other Westerners in Shanghai were concerned about the approach of "Red General" Chiang as his army was seizing control of large areas of the country in the Northern Expedition.

 When Chiang returned in 1924 Sun appointed him Commandant of the Whampoa Military Academy.
 Chiang resigned after one month in disagreement with Sun's close cooperation with the Comintern, but returned at Sun's demand, and accepted Zhou Enlai as his political commissar.
 The early years at Whampoa allowed Chiang to cultivate a cadre of young officers loyal to both the KMT and himself.

 Throughout his rise to power, Chiang also benefited from membership within the nationalist Tiandihui fraternity, to which Sun Yat-sen also belonged, and which remained a source of support during his leadership of the Kuomintang.